ava8katushka/leetcode/nth_digit_solution.md

 [Nth digit Problem](https://leetcode.com/problems/nth-digit/)
 # Solution
 ## Overview
+Natural numbers are split into chunks, due to the number of digits in number.
+- 1 ..
+9: have exactly 1 `digit`, `chunkSize` = 9
+- 10 ..
+99: have exactly 2 `digits`, `chunkSize` = 90
+- 100 ..
+999: have exactly 3 `digits`, `chunkSize` = 900
+- and so on.
+The digit we are searching for would be in one of those chunks.
 ![Numbers split into chunks](https://github.com/ava8katushka/leetcode/blob/main/digits_and_chunks.png)
+### How many digits are in a chunk?
+This question is really easy to answer: `chunkSize` times `digits` capacity of the chunk.
 ![Digits passsed while travelling from chunk to chunk](https://github.com/ava8katushka/leetcode/blob/main/digits_passed.png)
 ## Approach 1: Search
 ### Intuition